tr-igem/ekmelily/styles/README.md

 ========================

-This is a collection of files "TUNING/style-NOTATION.pdf" which demonstrate all predefined notation styles in all available tunings of Ekmelily, as well as some user-defined notation styles.
+This is a collection of files "TUNING/style-NOTATION.pdf" which demonstrate notation styles in the available tunings of Ekmelily.
 Each file includes:

 *   A list of all accidental symbols used in the notation style, together with the represented tone fraction,